 This condition is called Overhydration or water intoxication and, in extreme cases, can cause brain damage, coma, and even death.

 The average adult needs to drink 3 to 4 liters of water per day, while the kidneys with normal functioning can only process a liter of water per hour.

-When there is more water, it remains in the cells of the body, provoking their swelling.
-This process leads to water intoxication, low blood sodium levels, which upsets blood pressure.
+When there is more water, it remains in the body’s cells, provoking their swelling.
+This process leads to water intoxication and low blood sodium levels, increasing blood pressure.

 Swelling in the body can be corrected, but if excess water is in the muscles, body fat, or brain, it can lead to serious health problems due to their rigid structure.

 - An appropriate amount of water to drink

 - Treatment of Overhydration

 Overhydration is a fluid imbalance.
 This condition occurs when the body gets or retains too much fluid.
 Drinking too much water or your body and not excreting fluids will cause fluid to build up.

 Each individual’s water needs can vary, depending on gender, weather, activity level, and overall health condition.
 Situations such as a hot environment and illness with fever require more fluid intake than usual.

 Certain health conditions and taking certain medications can also cause Overhydration.
 These health conditions include heart failure, liver disease, kidney problems, non-steroidal anti-inflammatory drugs, and diabetes.